sameerkhichi/PDF_Merger/README.md

    python merger.py
    ```

-   You can select files manually or you can drag and drop them into the window, then click merge and save the file where you prefer.
+   You can select files then click merge and save the file where you prefer.

 Alternatively, if you would rather not interact with GUI and use the terminal, after installing the program and its requirements follow the steps below: